garrrychan/blog/content/nba_elo.md

 Title: Elo & Brier scores in classification problems
 Date: 2019-04-13 12:00
 Tags: python
-Slug: elo-nba
+Slug: nba-elo

 The motivation behind this is to discuss the Elo rating system, apply it within an NBA setting, and finally measure the accuracy of predictions (i.e. a team winning a particular regular season game).

-Thanks @MaxHumber for inspiring this post.
+Thanks to my instructor, [@MaxHumber](https://speakerdeck.com/maxhumber) for inspiring this post.

 ---